 1970 The Emergence of Academic Anthropology at the University of Pennsylvania.
 Journal of the History of the Behavioral Sciences 6: 80-92.

 1969 An Anthropological Reputation in Historical Retrospect.
 Bulletin of the Philadelphia Anthropological Society 19: 1-6.

 LINGUISTIC ANTHROPOLOGY AND CULTURE THEORY

 Forthcoming.
-Ursula Le Guin’s Always Coming Home: From Life History to Relational Ontology.
-Bernard Perley and Tracy Hetherington, eds., The Science Fiction of Ursula Le Guin.
+Ursula Le Guin’s Always Coming Home: Home is the Center of the World: From Life History to Relational Ontology in Ursula Le Guin’s Always Coming Home.
+In Bernard Perley and Tracey Heatherington, eds., Legacies of the Future: The Speculative Fiction of Ursula K. Le Guin.

 2020 Thinking the Aftermath of Lobotomy: Some Things I Know for Certain.
 Scattered Pelican.

 2017 We Live in Interesting Times and That’s OK.
 Scattered Pelican 2.

 2015 Applied Anthropology: Disciplinary Oxymoron?
 Weaver-Tremblay Address, Canadian Anthropology Society.
 Anthropologica 57: 1-11.

 2011 What is History?
 An Anthropologist’s Eye View.
 Presidential Address, American Society for Ethnohistory.
 Ethnohistory 58: 213-227.